Carnage (band)

 Carnage was a Swedish death metal band formed in 1988 by Michael Amott and Johan Liiva.
 The members of the group would later form Dismember and Arch Enemy.
-They released only one album before disbanding in 1991.
+They released one album before disbanding in 1991.

 History

-Carnage was founded at the end of 1988 by Michael Amott and Johan Liiva in Växjö, Sweden.
-They released two-widely traded demos The Day Man Lost and Infestation of Evil in 1989.
-Plagued by lineup changes, Carnage eventually released their only album, Dark Recollections in 1990 when Michael Amott was the sole remaining founding member.
+Michael Amott and Johan Liiva founded Carnage in Växjö, Sweden at the end of 1988.
+They released two-widely traded demos, The Day Man Lost and Infestation of Evil in 1989.
+Plagued by lineup changes, Carnage released their only album, Dark Recollections, in 1990 when Amott was the sole remaining founding member.
 The album was released as a split CD with Cadaver's Hallucinating Anxiety on Necrosis Records, a subdivision of Earache Records, and was re-released with bonus tracks in 2000.

-Michael Amott went on to join Carcass, and later formed Arch Enemy (with Johan Liiva) and Spiritual Beggars.
+Amott went on to join Carcass, and later formed Arch Enemy with Johan Liiva and Spiritual Beggars.
 Matti Kärki, David Blomqvist, and Fred Estby went on to reform Dismember.